Pankrti: Biography

 The band started playing in the fall of 1977, practicing in the basement of Kodeljevo's music school, and held their first concert at Moste General middle School.
-Initially, they played covers of established punk bands including the Sex Pistols, The Clash and New York Dolls.
-Some of the first original songs by the band that became popular were: "Za železno zaveso" (Behind The Iron Curtain), "Anarhist" (Anarchist), and "Lublana je bulana" (Ljubljana is Sick).
+Initially, they played covers of established punk bands, including the Sex Pistols, The Clash and New York Dolls.
+Some of the first original songs by the band that became popular were: "Za železno zaveso" (Behind the Iron Curtain), "Anarhist" (Anarchist), and "Lublana je bulana" (Ljubljana is Sick).
 They were included in the Novi Punk Val compilation album.
-They released their first album "Dolgcajt" (Boredom) in 1980 and gained the status of a cult band all over former Yugoslavia.
+They released their debut studio album "Dolgcajt" (Boredom) in 1980 and gained the status of a cult band all over former Yugoslavia.

-Their second album “Državni ljubimci” (State Lovers) was highly acclaimed by the public and gained an award for best Yugoslav album of the year.
+Their second studio album “Državni ljubimci” (State Lovers) was highly acclaimed by the public and gained an award for best Yugoslav album of the year.

-In 1984, they released their Rdeči album (Red Album).
-The title is an obvious pun on the famous album by The Beatles with the colour red representing symbol of communism.
+In 1984, they released their third studio album, Rdeči album (Red Album).
+The title is a pun on The Beatles' White Album, with the colour red used as a symbol of communism.
 The album featured a cover version of the famous Italian communist revolutionary song Bandiera Rossa (Red Flag), which is one of their most famous tracks.